AmaanBilwar/YT-sentiment-analysis/README.md

 ## what the app can do

-can throw out summary
+can throw out summary <br />
-can throw out transcription
+can throw out transcription <br />
-can throw out comments' sentiment analysis can throw out video sentminet analysis
+can throw out comments' sentiment analysis <br />
+can throw out video sentminet analysis <br />